makidoll/toxygen_wrapper/README.md

   Hardcore C wrapping which is not easy to keep up to date.
   No support for NGC or toxencryptsave.
 Abandonned.
   This was the basis for the TokTok/py-toxcore-c code until recently.

+To our point of view, the ability of CTYPEs to follow code in the debugger is crucial.